TendrilApps/tendrils-cli/README.md

 ### `group`
 - The name of the group/app that the tendril belongs to
-- Items in the [Tendrils folder](#tendrils-folder) will be placed into subfolders with this `group` name
+- Items in the [Tendrils repo](#tendrils-repo) will be placed into subfolders with this `group` name
 - Group cannot be an empty string, cannot contain line breaks, and cannot be a path (i.e cannot contain `/` or `\`)
-- Some specific values are invalid to prevent interfering with other common files/folders that may also be in the [Tendrils folder](#tendrils-folder).
+- Some specific values are invalid to prevent interfering with other common files/folders that may also be in the [Tendrils repo](#tendrils-repo).
 These invalid values are not case sensitive:
     - `.tendrils`
     - `.git`
 - See [Filtering by Group](#filtering-by-group)